hwchen/hashmap-c3/README.md

 ## TODO

-- compare to odin as well as zig
+- fuzz?
+- finish martin benchmarks
 - implement removal with tombstones?
 - check that Metadata bitstruct and fingerprint is used correctly.
 - check that clear with `zero` is done correctly.
 - more tests?
-- fuzz?
-- finish martin benchmarks
 - test on c3 hashmap tests
 - docs and review